 If the default 256KiB block size doesn't suit your data type, you can initialize a Filespace with a preferred block size.
 Filespace block size is determined at initialization and cannot be changed.
 To initialize your Filespace, please follow the steps below, and do not hesitate to reach out to LucidLink Support for assistance.

-Alternatively, if you are running an OS client without GUI (Linux) you can launch a LucidLink OS client daemon from your command line with "lucid daemon".
-Please ensure lucid daemon remains running in the background.
+If you are running an OS client without GUI you can launch a LucidLink OS client daemon from your command line with lucid daemon.
+Please ensure this remains running in the background.

-Open command line, terminal, depending on what OS client you are using and enter the following command, making sure to supply the full Filespace and Domain, Shared secret, Endpoint:Port, Credentials and Block size in required, followed by a Provider "text" as a simple 1 word vendor identity ie. AWS
+9. Open command line or terminal, depending on the OS client you are using and enter the following command, making sure you supply the full Filespace.Domain name, Root password, Endpoint:Port, Credentials, and Block Size, followed by a Provider "text" value as a simple one word value to describe the vendor identity, ie. AWS.

 lucid init-<s3/azure> --fs <filespace.domain> --password <rootpassword> --endpoint <ipadddress/url:port> --access-key <access-key> --secret-key <secret-key> --https --region <region> --block-size <KiB> --Provider <vendor>

-Please consult "lucid help init-s3" or "lucid help init-azure" for additional initialization options such as --bucket/container-name.
+Please consult lucid help init-s3 or lucid help init-azure for additional initialization options such as --bucket or container-name.
 Should you want to see the full list of initialization parameters to troubleshoot please reach out via our LucidLink Support.

-You should receive "Daemon init request sent." for a successful initialization although should your initial attempt not complete successfully, additional information for guidance might be provided in the error output, please update your combination of parameters and try again.
+You should receive "daemon init request sent" for a succesful initialization, although should the first attempt not complete successfully, additional information for guidance may be provided by the error output.
+Please update your combination of parameters and try again.